Panel gives small victory to utilities in nuke plant lawsuit

 - Free agent offensive lineman T.J.
 Lang rejects Seahawks offer to sign with Detroit Lions

+Edison will split the money with plant co-owners San Diego Gas & Electric and the city of Riverside.

+Under a settlement with state regulators, those co-owners will pay $1.4 billion in shutdown costs for the plant, while their customers will be on the hook for the other $3.3 billion, an amount Edison said it had hoped to reduce with a victory over Mitsubishi.

-The nuclear plant between Los Angeles and San Diego closed in 2012 after the discovery of extensive damage to hundreds of tubes inside virtually new steam generators.
+The twin-domed, seaside plant, located between Los Angeles and San Diego, was closed in 2012 after a small radiation leak led to the discovery of extensive damage to hundreds of tubes inside virtually new steam generators.
+That shutdown was supposed to be temporary, but San Onofre was shuttered for good in 2013 after a fight with environmentalists over whether it was safe to restart.

+The Utility Reform Network, a consumer advocate commonly known as TURN, said in a statement that it was a shame that a bigger sum wasn’t awarded, but that customers are being bilked either way.

+“Just because Mitsubishi cannot be forced to pay doesn’t mean that ratepayers should bear the brunt of the costs caused by Edison’s mismanagement,” the group’s statement said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.